-There are 41 scholarships available for pursuing a Writing major as of December 2025.
-You can find tens of Writing scholarships available for college senior, post-graduate, high school senior, college, and college juniors.
-Some prominent Writing scholarships for students include the John Carlton Myatt Writing Scholarship, the One Earth Award Scholarship, and the Adelle and Erwin Tomash Fellowship in the History of Information Processing Scholarship.
-You can find Writing scholarships for pursuing your doctoral, junior college, four-year, two-year, undergraduate, master's, or graduate school.
+There are 41 scholarships available for pursuing a Writing major as of April 2026.
+You can find tens of Writing scholarships available for college, high school senior, college senior, post-graduate, and college juniors.
+Some prominent Writing scholarships for students include the Pamela Ann Prevallet Hymn Writing Competition Scholarship, the John D. Graham Scholarship, and the Alice B. Henriquez Memorial Fund Writing Prize Scholarship.
+You can find Writing scholarships for pursuing your undergraduate, four-year, graduate school, doctoral, two-year, advanced degree, or junior college.

-You can find scholarship financial aid for studying Writing by using a scholarship search engine like Scholarships That Work, which has 41 Writing scholarships with an average award amount of $4,674.
-You can also find scholarships to pursue Writing by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Community Foundation of Greater Greensboro, the Scholastic Art and Writing Awards, the Charles Babbage Institute, or the US Ghost Adventures.
+You can find scholarship financial aid for studying Writing by using a scholarship search engine like Scholarships That Work, which has 41 Writing scholarships with an average award amount of $4,932.
+You can also find scholarships to pursue Writing by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Concordia Seminary, the Public Relations Student Society of America, the Berkshire Taconic Community Foundation, or the Lancaster County Community Foundation.

 To apply for scholarships in Writing, you will need to fill out the scholarship application form on the scholarship page.
-For six of these scholarships, you will need to submit an essay. one Writing scholarships require a resume, and three awards require letters of recommendation.
-The GPA requirements for Writing scholarships vary between a 2.0 and 2.3 minimum GPA.
+For nine of these scholarships, you will need to submit an essay. one Writing scholarships require a resume, and one award require letters of recommendation.
+The GPA requirements for Writing scholarships vary between a 2.0 and 3.0 minimum GPA.
+Two Writing scholarships require nomination from a teacher or coach.

-Some of the best scholarships for studying Writing are the US Ghost Adventures Scholarship, the Robert C. and Lillian DuSoe Scholarship, the Jack B. Tinsley Gridiron Scholarship, the Charmayne Gooch Arts Scholarship Fund, and the HelpTeaching.com Scholarship.
+Some of the best scholarships for studying Writing are the James R. Buescher Scholarship, the NAEd/Spencer Dissertation Fellowship Program Scholarship, the Predoctoral Fellowship Program Scholarship, the Jacob Snively Memorial Scholarship Fund, and the Quill and Scroll Student Scholarships.
 The best Writing scholarships will be listed at the top of this page.

 All students who plan on studying or majoring in Writing are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Writing scholarships may vary, so be sure to read the scholarship listing carefully.
-Plus, three scholarships for studying Writing require extracurricular involvement.
+One scholarship for Writing majors is specifically open to applicants who identify as White students.
+Plus, two scholarships for studying Writing require extracurricular involvement.
 Also, there are one Writing scholarships specifically for applicants who identify as women or female.

 Scholarships by Major